 - Winship Cancer Institute of Emory University

 - Cancer Prevention and Control

 Cam Escoffery, PhD, MPH, CHES, is a Professor in the Department of Behavioral Sciences and Health Education at Rollins School of Public Health of Emory University.
-Dr. Escoffery serves as co-director of the Intervention Development, Dissemination, and Implementation shared resource at Winship.
+Dr. Escoffery serves as director of the Intervention Development, Dissemination, and Implementation shared resource at Winship Cancer Institute.

 Dr. Escoffery is a member of the Cancer Prevention and Control research program and is an advisory committee member of the Office of Community Outreach and Engagement at Winship Cancer Institute of Emory University.
 She is also a current member of Georgia Federation of Professional Health Educators, Inc., GA-SOPHE Chapter, American Public Health Association, Society For Public Health Education, American Evaluation Association and Atlanta-area Evaluation Association.

 Dr. Escoffery is a Certified Health Education Specialist.

 Dr. Escoffery received her PhD in Health Promotion and Behavior from University of Georgia in Athens, Georgia.
 She holds a MPH in Health Promotion and Education from Rollins School of Public Health at Emory University in Atlanta, Georgia.

 Dr. Escoffrey's research includes studying cancer screening and other preventative behaviors, such as the HPV vaccine, all the way through cancer survivorship.